gimmetheloot211/habit-tracker/README.md

 ```bash
 git clone https://github.com/gimmetheloot211/habit-tracker.git
 ```
-2. Open a terminal and cd into the frontend folder
+2. Open a terminal and cd into the frontend folder to install dependencies
 ```bash
 npm install
 ```
-3. Open a terminal and cd into the backend folder
+3. Open a terminal and cd into the backend folder to install dependencies
 ```bash
 npm install
 ```